Cities in America’s Sun Belt Experienced the Fastest Growth but the National Average Rent Stagnated in January

 Despite affordability remaining an issue going forward, demographic trends will continue to support housing demand.
 The attractiveness of large coastal knowledge-intensive metro areas will persist, but high prices will drive some residents to smaller metro areas away from the coasts.
-Demand for apartments in attractive areas will remain strong, driven by the strength of the local economies.
+Demand for luxury apartments in attractive areas will remain strong, driven by the strength of the local economies.

 One Year Rent Changes in 20 Renter Mega-Hubs January 2019

 The largest renter hubs in the Sun Belt see the fastest growth in rents